 Giving up smoking can be very difficult, especially if you have smoked for a long time.
 But giving up will have many benefits for you.

 Your cancer specialist, specialist nurse or GP can give you advice and support.

 Worrying about check ups

 It is normal to worry about check ups after everything you may have been through since you were first diagnosed.

-If you are feeling well and are getting on with your life, a hospital appointment can bring all the worry back to you.
+If you are feeling well and are getting on with your life, a hospital appointment can bring all the worry back.